deweller/php-cliopts/README.md

 ### Code ###

-In its simplest form, the parser can be run from one line of php code:
+In its simplest form, the parser can be used with one line of php code:
 ```
 <?php